alex-karpovich/benchmark/driver-timebase/Readme.md

 ## Testing environment usage

-Testing environment for Timebase consists of 4 nodes:
+Testing environment for Timebase consists of 2 nodes:
-- 3 server nodes for Timebase cluster
+- 1 server node for Timebase cluster
 - 1 client node for test execution

 To run the test, login to deployed client node (its IP address will be shown at the end of Ansible playbook's execution) and run the commands below: